uofthcdslab/ambiguard/README.md

 ## Three views

-Given an evaluation data and guardrail model, Ambiguard displays three views:
+Given an evaluation data and guardrail model, AmbiGuard displays three views:

 **Aggregate** — the guard's decision on each instance, with the standard aggregate scores.